MegaPiggy/SALT/README.md

 ﻿# Smol Ame Loader Thing #
 A completely open source mod loader and modding framework for the game Smol Ame

+## Installation
+Download the latest release here on [GitHub](https://github.com/MegaPiggy/SALT/releases/latest) or [Nexus](https://www.nexusmods.com/smolame/mods/1)

+## Mods
+You can use this [mod installer](https://github.com/Sh1r0Yaksha/SAMI) or download the mods manually at [smolamemods.netlify.app](https://smolamemods.netlify.app/).

 ## Building ##
 Follow the **[github wiki](https://github.com/MegaPiggy/SALT/wiki)** for a setup guide.